Bergman kernels on punctured Riemann surfaces

-\end{crl} It is, to our knowledge, the first example of a \textit{uniform} $\bL^{\infty}$ asymptotic description of the Bergman kernel function of a singular polarization.
+This collection of results represents, to our knowledge, the first example of a \textit{uniform} $\bL^{\infty}$ asymptotic description of the Bergman kernel function of a singular polarization.
 This is of particular interest in arithmetic situations.
-Note that the work of Burgos et al.\ \cite{BBK07, BKK05} developed the arithmetic intersection theory for log-singular Hermitian metrics, showing in particular that Arakelov heights can be defined, and applied successfully the theory for the Hilbert modular surfaces.
+Note that the work of Burgos Gil et al.\ \cite{BBK07, BKK05} developed the arithmetic intersection theory for log-singular Hermitian metrics, showing in particular that Arakelov heights can be defined, and applied successfully the theory for the Hilbert modular surfaces.
 Our results provide some possible applications in this direction.
 For example, the classical arithmetic Hilbert-Samuel theorem \cite{GS92} for positive Hermitian line bundles is usually used to produce global integral sections with small sup-norm; a combination of the recent work \cite{bf} with the distortion estimate of our Corollary \ref{crl_CrlIntro} should give some interesting arithmetic consequence for cusp forms on arithmetic surfaces and Hilbert modular surfaces.

-Corollary \ref{crl_CrlIntro} is also quite striking from a K\"{a}hler geometry point of view, as the supremum of the Bergman kernel is equivalent to $\big(\frac{p}{2\pi}\big)^n$ on compact polarized manifolds of complex dimension $n$ (cf.\ Corollary \ref{C:bksup}).

-Note also that the behavior of the Bergman kernel on singular Riemann surfaces is relevant for the theory of quantum Hall effect \cite{LCCW} and attracted attention recently.